lindavid1998/shredders/README.md

 - Easy to use interface and good free tier option for storage and database
 - Database can be easily configured with their table/SQL editor

-## Known Issues
-- **When creating a trip, the dates entered in the form are not consistent with the dates once the trip is created.** This issue was not present on local app so probably has to do with how timezones are being handled
-- **When adding friends, there are duplicate users showing up.** Could have to do with how the SQL query was written

 ## Features to Add

 - Add button to edit RSVP to trip